There are many beneficiaries of our research beyond academia, including businesses, policy makers, NGOs, social enterprises and the general public.

 Much of the impact of our research can be seen through the Centre for Competition Policy (CCP), which is explicitly impact-oriented.
 Since its inception in 2004 it has had a wide and significant influence on policy makers and practitioners.

 Members of CCP have responded to 35 public consultations during the period 2009-2013.
-Waddams, Shaffer and Dobson have ongoing advisory and membership links with competition agencies and regulatory bodies (including the Competition Commission, OFT, DTI, Department for Constitutional Affairs, the OECD, and the EC).
+Waddams, Shaffer, Dobson, Fletcher and Ormosi have ongoing advisory and membership links with competition agencies and regulatory bodies (including the Competition Commission, OFT, DTI, Department for Constitutional Affairs, the OECD, and the EC).
 The CCP was recently commissioned by the OECD Competition Committee to develop best practice on how to assess competition evaluations.
 Other organisations that have consulted the CCP on its research include MONITOR (Department of Health), the Department of BIS, the Treasury, Which?, Ofwat and Ofgem, amongst many others.
 Engagement with practitioners has included the NHS, BBC, OFT, Anglian Water, Yarra Valley Water, Consumer Focus, the African Forum for Utility Regulators, and the Competition Commission of South Africa